Wall Street trades near record high, brushes off weak jobs data

 By Sruthi Shankar

-Jan 10 (Reuters) - Wall Street hovered near all-time highs on Friday, as easing Middle East tensions and technology stocks offset concerns about slower-than-expected U.S. jobs growth in December.
+Jan 10 (Reuters) - U.S. stocks hovered near all-time highs on Friday, as easing Middle East tensions and gains in popular technology stocks offset concerns about slower-than-expected December jobs growth in the United States.

-U.S. stocks opened at record highs, brushing off government data that showed U.S. jobs increased by 145,000 last month, below the forecast for a 164,000 rise.
+Wall Street's main indexes brushed off government data that showed domestic jobs increased by 145,000 last month, below the forecast for a 164,000 rise, as the pace of hiring remained more than enough to keep the longest economic expansion in history on track.

-The pace of hiring remained more than enough to keep the longest economic expansion in history on track, while Friday's report also showed the jobless rate holding near a 50-year low of 3.5% and average hourly earnings rising 0.1% in the previous month.
+Friday's report also showed the jobless rate held near a 50-year low of 3.5% and average hourly earnings rose 0.1% in the previous month.

-"This report is almost in line with consensus except for the wage aspect.
-That was disappointing," said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.

-"This report is not enough to move the market one way or the other."

-Global equities resumed their record rally this week after the U.S. and Iran backed down on further military action, and hopes of an initial U.S.-China trade deal kept investors optimistic.
+"There didn't seem to be much that warranted a negative or a positive reaction.
+Overall, it was a touch lighter than what people were expecting," said Willie Delwiche, investment strategist at Baird in Milwaukee.

+"Today's reaction in stocks is more about what happened this week so far than about any specific development today."

+The indexes are on track for weekly gains, with technology stocks .SPLRCT set to rise the most among the S&P subsectors in a week that saw markets rally after U.S.-Iran tensions eased and on hopes of a U.S.-China trade deal.

-White House economic adviser Larry Kudlow told Fox Business Network that the trade deal is on track to be signed on Jan.
+White House economic adviser Larry Kudlow told Fox Business the trade deal is on track to be signed on Jan.
 15.

-Apple Inc AAPL.O rose 0.5% after Credit Suisse became the latest brokerage to raise its price target on the stock, citing a better-than-feared iPhone 11 cycle so far.
+Apple Inc AAPL.O rose 0.3% after Credit Suisse raised its price target on the stock, citing a better-than-feared iPhone 11 cycle so far.

+"Some of the large-cap tech stocks are equity market's flight to safety at this point," Baird's Delwiche said.

-Dragging the Dow lower, Boeing Co BA.N fell 1.5% after the company released hundreds of internal messages that contained harshly critical comments on 737 MAX development.
+Boeing Co BA.N fell 1.3% after the company released hundreds of internal messages that contained harshly critical comments on 737 MAX development.

-With the fourth-quarter earnings season set to begin in earnest next week, analysts expect profits for S&P 500 companies to drop 0.6% in their second consecutive quarterly decline, according to IBES data from Refinitiv.
+With the fourth-quarter earnings season set to begin in earnest next week, analysts expect profits for S&P 500 companies to drop 0.6% in their second consecutive quarterly decline, according to Refinitiv IBES data.

-Declining issues outnumbered advancers for a 1.03-to-1 ratio on the NYSE and a 1.24-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.14-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.05-to-1 ratio on the Nasdaq.

-The S&P index recorded 57 new 52-week highs and no new low, while the Nasdaq recorded 78 new highs and 16 new lows.
+The S&P index recorded 59 new 52-week highs and one new low, while the Nasdaq recorded 91 new highs and 21 new lows.

-(Reporting by Sruthi Shankar, Medha Singh and Susan Mathew in Bengaluru, additional reporting by Sinead Carew in New York; Editing by Maju Samuel and Shounak Dasgupta)
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Maju Samuel and Shounak Dasgupta)

 ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6749 1130; Twitter: https://twitter.com/medhasinghs))